linesd/az_fda/README.md

 ## Run

-Use `python main.py` to run the preset configuration to train and evaluate the model.
-The preset configuration can be found in `config.ini`.
+Use `python main.py` to run the preset configuration found in `config.ini`.

 To run a custom experiment use `python main.py <params>`.
 For example: